Criticism of Spotify: Limit on music library

 Spotify used to limit users' music libraries to 10,000 songs.
 This caused negative publicity on several occasions and "years of user complaints".
 Derek Mead of Motherboard wrote in March 2016 that the limit was "insane", and suggested that Spotify, after raising "another billion dollars" in funding, should "fix the service's most asinine limitation".
 Chris Welch of The Verge wrote in May 2017 that "It's time for Spotify to stop capping how much music you can save", further questioning "Why is there such an arbitrary cap?"
 Welch's article also highlighted the "thousands of votes from users" on Spotify's community forum asking for a higher limit, and attached a reply from a company representative, stating "At the moment, we don't have plans to extend the "Your Music" limit.
-The reason is because less than 1% of users reach it.
+The reason is because less [sic] than 1% of users reach it.
 The current limit ensures a great experience for 99% of users instead of an "OK" experience for 100%".

-On 26 May 2020, Spotify relented on their decision and decided to not limit user music libraries to 10,000 songs & albums.
+On 26 May 2020, Spotify relented on their decision and decided to not limit user music libraries to 10,000 songs and albums.
 The new system only applies to the ability to save songs and albums to user's Spotify library.
 Individual playlists are still limited to 10,000 songs, and users can still only download up to 10,000 songs on each of their five different devices for offline listening.